erikvw/django-collect-offline/README.md

 To use `edc_sync` and `django_crypto_fields` together requires additional configuration.

 #### Model `Crypt`
 Although transactions are serialized to JSON, encrypted, and stored in models such as `IncomingTransaction` and `OutgoingTransaction`, the JSON objects use AES encryption and do not update the reference model in `django_crypto_fields`, `django_crypto_fields.models.crypt`.
 However, it is very likely that your app has models that use encrypted fields and do update the `Crypt` model.
 If so, the `Crypt` model must also be synchronized so that the receiving database can decrypt.
-To enable this, you need to declare the model in your app with the `SyncModelMixin` and used the `BaseUuidModel` to change the `primary_key` from an `IntegerField` to a `UUIDField`, for example:
+To enable this, you need to declare the model in your app with the `SyncModelMixin` and used the `BaseUuidModel` to change the `primary_key` from an `IntegerField` to a `UUIDField`.
+For example:

     from django_crypto_fields.crypt_model_mixin import CryptModelMixin
     from edc_base.model.models import BaseUuidModel